Alprnn357/alp-numerical-menu/README.md

 - Custom color support*
 - Fade animation*
 - Transparent buttons*
+- Open source!
+You're free to view/edit/fork/publish it anytime but please don't avoid giving credit for me.

 Note*: The config file needed to configure these which is given in the releases tab.
 # Installation